-As part of one of the highest-ranking research-intensive universities in North America, the McGill School of Information Studies undertakes innovative interdisciplinary research and contributes valuable knowledge to the expanding field of information studies.
+As part of one of the highest-ranking research-intensive universities in North America, the McGill School of Information Studies undertakes innovative interdisciplinary research and furthers the expanding field of information studies.

-Faculty members at the School of Information Studies are all engaged in the broad research area of human-information interaction (HII).
+Faculty members at the School of Information Studies are engaged in the broad research area of human-information interaction.
 Although our research is far-reaching, many projects fall within the following core research areas: human-computer interaction, information behaviour & services, and information & knowledge management, with a focus on: data mining, digital curation, information classification, information preservation, knowledge management, multisensory information, and user experience.
-View research areas and recent projects.

 Our research is highly interdisciplinary; faculty members have ongoing collaborations with other McGill units including the Faculties of Arts, Education, Engineering, Medicine, and Music, as well as collaborations with colleagues at other institutions in Montreal, across Canada, and internationally.

-The School shares results of research with the broader community through scholarly publications, national and international conferences, speaking engagements, conferences, colloquia, research seminars, and more.
+The School shares results of research with the broader community through scholarly publications, speaking engagements, conferences, colloquia, and research seminars.